Perfect Draft Series: Drafting 6th in a 12-Team PPR League

 Round 3, Pick 6, 30th Overall - Sammy Watkins, WR, Bills

-Draft Analyzer wanted me to start building my running back core and recommended LeSean McCoy here, but the prospects of adding a big-play receiver to my dominant duo was too intriguing to pass up.
+Draft Hero wanted me to start building my running back core and recommended LeSean McCoy here, but the prospects of adding a big-play receiver to my dominant duo was too intriguing to pass up.
 Sammy Watkins isn’t a receiver that I want to anchor my team with, as I prefer the wideouts at the top of my roster to rely on target volume rather than splash plays.
 Last season, Watkins saw less than eight targets in half of the games that he played and was only targeted in the red zone nine times all year.
 He is also one of just 10 receivers over the last three season who has seen at least a quarter of his PPR production come from touchdowns outside of the red zone.

 As my third receiver, though, I welcome Watkins' volatility and upside, which he displayed over the final six weeks of 2015 when only three receivers scored more PPR points.
 The fact that Watkins catches passes from Tyrod Taylor, who was one of the most efficient passers in the league last year, also mitigates my consistency concerns to some degree.